SandratraRM/mora-scrollbar/README.md

 ## Future features

-- Support for vertical scrollbars
+- Support for horizontal scrollbars
 - Theme packs

 ## See also